MIPT-Oulu/DeepKnee-web/README.md

 sh run_service.sh
 ```

-This script will automatically install the `Node.js` packages and will build an optimized production-ready React app.
-Additionally, the scripts launches the webservice which is available under `127.0.0.1:5000/deepknee`.
+This script will automatically install the required Node.js packages and build an optimized production-ready React.js app.
+As a final step, the script launches the webservice which is available under http://127.0.0.1:5000/deepknee.

 ## License

-The provided code is freely available only for academic research.
+The provided code is freely available for academic research purposes only.
+Any other usage is strictly prohibited without an explicit authors consent.
-Any other usage is strictly prohibited and the code authors need to be contacted separately.
+In case of interest, please, feel free to contact the authors.

 ## Authors